-Hail is a common feature of severe thunderstorms typically seen in the spring, summer, and fall months.
-While for the most part, hail is only a nuisance, in severe storms, hailstones can grow to many inches in size, damaging homes and cars, and it can even be deadly to people and livestock.
+Hail is a common feature of severe thunderstorms typically seen during the spring, summer, and fall months.
+While for the most part, hail is only a nuisance, in severe storms, hailstones can become many inches in size, damaging homes and cars, and it can even be deadly to people and livestock.

 What Is Hail?